Ross River Meatworks Chimney: History

 The company had a difficult time in its first year of production and initial shipments of meat from Townsville were unsuccessful.
 Transport from Ross River was problematic with the meat taken by rail to the Townsville wharf, then loaded aboard a lighter, and reloaded for shipping to London.
 It is unclear which part of the process failed, but the first shipment arrived in London in early December 1892 in a putrid state.
 At the same time the directors had taken out further loans because of numerous unforeseen expenses in the construction of both meatworks.
 The next shipment to reach England in mid-January included meat from the company's recently opened Eagle Farm meatworks, but was partially spoilt.
 The 1893 Brisbane floods silted up the Brisbane River inhibiting coastal shipping and halting production from both meatworks for some time.
 Another shipment of Townsville meat which arrived in London in May was also found to be tainted.
 The company overcame its early problems and appointed a new director, William Forrest in January 1893.
 He soon became Chairman of the Board and is credited with turning the company into a successful enterprise.

 The Meat and Dairy Produce Encouragement Act 1893 provided loans for meat and dairy works funded through a tax on sheep and cattle.
 The Queensland Meat and Export Agency Company applied for funds to duplicate and upgrade both the Townsville and Eagle Farms works.
 The agents for Linde British Refrigeration, J Wildridge and Sinclair Ltd, were contracted to undertake the extension projects.
 The £30,000 extension at Ross River doubled the freezing capacity.
-The four new store rooms could hold 200 tons each and the chilling room could hold 120 bullocks.
+The four new store rooms could hold 200 ST each and the chilling room could hold 120 bullocks.
 Other additions included new engine and boiler houses, a fresh water reservoir and pumping station and additional slaughtering yards and pens.
 By the time the extensions were completed in April 1895, the meatworks was reported to have processed 50,000 head of cattle and 13,000 sheep since opening.
 An international study of the frozen meat trade, published in 1912, stated that the Townsville works of QME&A was the most up to date freezing works in existence in either hemisphere.
 It also had the largest capacity of any meatworks in Australasia at this time.